johnmartinsson/differentiable-mel-spectrogram/README.md

 That should be all.

 # More details
-A bit more details on how to use the code.
+Some details on how to use the code.

 ## Download the Free Spoken Digits dataset
 The Free Spoken Digits dataset can be downloaded using: